Farm Activity Breaks – Spring Lambing

 The 2 day lambing break is done in very small numbers so early booking is advisable to avoid disappointment!

-Our Masham and Mule Sheep are due to lamb from March 21st onwards.
+Our Masham and Mule Sheep are due to be scanned soon.
 Bring your wellies and working clothes and work alongside Farmer John.

 After a comfortable night’s sleep you will start your day with a hearty cooked breakfast provided by Mary.
 Join John outside under his supervision to feed and care for the sheep and lambs… hopefully seeing the birth of a spring lamb or two!